plasticmacaroni/bg3-missables/checklist.md

 # Reithwin Tollhouse
 - Deal with [the "coin boss"](https://bg3.wiki/wiki/Gerringothe_Thorm)
   - Keep her from doing anything to you for [an achievement](https://bg3.wiki/wiki/Achievements)
-# The Army Encampment
-- Deal with the gith patrol and [their leader](https://bg3.wiki/wiki/Tska%27an)
 # BEFORE CONTINUING TO THE TEMPLE
 - Clear anything remaining in your quest log for the area (some items will be unresolved, but do whatever's on your map) before entering the Temple
+# Grand Mausoleum
-# Temple of Shar (Do This After Freeing Prisoners from a Certain Dungeon)
+# Gauntlet of Shar
 - Check out the path to the right of the entryway statue for treasure "hidden in darkness"
 - Kill [Balthazar](https://bg3.wiki/wiki/Balthazar)
   - If somehow you don't have a moonlantern yet, pass checks before killing him to get one